PrestaShop/docs/themes/distribution/index.rst

 Distributing on Addons
 ========================

-Please note that if you want to sell your theme on addons there are a few rules to follow:
+Please note that if you want to sell your theme on the PrestaShop Addons, there are a few rules to follow:

-** LIST TO REQUIREMENTS **
+** LIST OF REQUIREMENTS **

-* Use bootstrap 4
+* Use BootStrap 4 alpha 4 -- `follow the appropriate doc <https://github.com/twbs/bootstrap/tree/v4.0.0-alpha.4/docs>`.